digital-asset/daml/docs/source/daml/daml-studio.rst

 ledger, that is creates and exercises.
 The transaction graph also records fetches of contracts.

-For example a scenario for the :download:`Iou<daml-studio/daml/Iou.daml>` module looks as follows:
+For example a script for the :download:`Iou<daml-studio/daml/Iou.daml>` module looks as follows:

 .. figure:: daml-studio/images/daml_studio_scenario_transaction.png
    :scale: 70%
    :align: center

-   Scenario results
+   Script results

-Each transaction is the result of executing a step in the scenario.
-In the image below, the transaction ``#0`` is the result of executing the first line of the scenario (line 20), where the Iou is created by the bank.
+Each transaction is the result of executing a step in the script.
+In the image below, the transaction ``#0`` is the result of executing the first line of the script (line 20), where the Iou is created by the bank.
 The following information can be gathered from the transaction:

-- The result of the first scenario transaction ``#0`` was the creation of the ``Iou`` contract with the arguments ``bank``, ``10``, and ``"USD"``.
+- The result of the first script transaction ``#0`` was the creation of the ``Iou`` contract with the arguments ``bank``, ``10``, and ``"USD"``.
 - The created contract is referenced in transaction ``#1``, step ``0``.
 - The created contract was consumed in transaction ``#1``, step ``0``.
 - A new contract was created in transaction ``#1``, step ``1``, and has been divulged to parties 'Alice', 'Bob', and 'Bank'.
-- At the end of the scenario only the contract created in ``#1:1`` remains.
+- At the end of the script only the contract created in ``#1:1`` remains.
-- The return value from running the scenario is the contract identifier ``#1:1``.
+- The return value from running the script is the contract identifier ``#1:1``.
-- And finally, the contract identifiers assigned in scenario execution correspond to the scenario step that created them (e.g. ``#1``).
+- And finally, the contract identifiers assigned in script execution correspond to the script step that created them (e.g. ``#1``).

 You can navigate to the corresponding source code by clicking on the location shown in parenthesis (e.g. ``Iou:25:12``, which means the ``Iou`` module, line 25 and column 1).